 – Andrew Michael

 Understanding the Atonement: Various Doctrines

-Each Christian faith features its own Atonement Doctrine.
+Each Christian faith contains its own Atonement Doctrine.
 Nearly thirty in all.
 Links are provided below.
 My favorite, however, is the Vatican’s mystical view.
-Even hardcore Christians may be rather startled by Rome’s analysis on the Atonement and its workings.
+Even hardcore Christians may be rather startled by Rome’s analysis on the atonement and its workings.

 Visit Wikipedia →

 Readers who wish to learn the history and differing Christian views with regard to the atonement can visit this superb Wiki page.